 Marking the Occasion

 Surimono (literally "printed objects") are distinguished from polychrome woodblock prints by the presence of a variety of texts integrated into their overall compositions.
-Privately commissioned and published as announcements, commemorations, or most often as New Year's greetings with poems, they exhibit elaborate printing and embossing techniques and the application of metallic dusts and colors on thick paper.
-The specialized division of labor common in the Japanese woodblock printing process was sometimes overlooked, as painters and poets designed prints and printers both engraved and printed their designs.
+Privately commissioned and published as announcements, commemorations, or most often as New Year's greetings with poems, surimono exhibit elaborate printing and embossing techniques and the application of metallic dusts and colors on thick paper.
+The specialized division of labor common in the Japanese woodblock printing process was sometimes overlooked, as painters and poets designed prints and printers both carved and printed their designs.

 The link between text and image in surimono is an important one.
-By the early nineteenth century, when most of these objects were made, the image and the accompanying poem were conceived together in what is now regarded as the characteristic format.
+By the early 19th century, when most of these objects were made, the image and the accompanying poem were conceived together in what is now regarded as the characteristic format.
 Whether the poetry referred directly to the visual subject of the print or played upon it through word puns and allusions, the artwork was always infused with meaning and a sensuous beauty meant to be savored and enjoyed by its educated recipient.